hanakslr/hanakslr-site/src/assets/posts/rust-wasm.md

 ---
 title: "Spirographs: Rust, WebAssembly, and React"
-subtitle: Math is fun and learning new things is fun so let's do both
+subtitle: Math is fun and learning new things is fun so let's do both.
 publishedOn: 2025-03-27
 coverImage:
   src: "https://upload.wikimedia.org/wikipedia/commons/thumb/c/cc/Spirograph_Salesman_in_Kochi.jpg/1920px-Spirograph_Salesman_in_Kochi.jpg"